ilarik/kanki-irodsclient/README.md

 Building from source
 --------------------

 The following instructions should work on CentOS/RHEL 6 and 7 and probably on Fedora as well.
-Unbuntu goes similarly (TODO).

     yum -y groupinstall "Development Tools"
     yum -y install epel-release